At a Car Wash in Little Rock

 Bruce Weigl

-Bruce Weigl’s most recent collection of poetry is The Abundance of Nothing which was one of three finalists for the Pulitzer Prize in Poetry in 2013.
+Bruce Weigl's most recent poetry collection is Apostle of Desire, forthcoming in 2025 from BOA Editions, Limited.
 He is a recent winner of the Robert Creeley Award for poetry.
 He is the author, editor, co-editor, translator and co-translator of many books of poetry, essays and poetry in translation.
-Next fall BOA will publish his newest collection of poetry, On the Shores of Welcome Home, winner of the Isabella Gardner Aware in Poetry.
 Weigl is currently at work co-translating The Tale of Kieu, the Vietnamese epic.

 Previous